AustinWise/smeagol/README.md

 ## Why Rust, please tell me more about why you love Rust

-Rust makes it easy to ship compiled executables that run without much fuss.
+Rust makes it easy to ship cross-compiled executables that run without much fuss.
 As for why not some other language also shares this capability (Go or C#), I just want to get more experience working with Rust.